Meet Our Faculty

 Director, Cancer Research Animal Division

+Dr. Wilk directs the clinical care of the institute’s rodent population, including preventive and need-based clinical care, as well as to provide guidance for laboratory staff in regards to protocol development and project support.
 Under the direction of Dr. Wilk and her staff, our research is enhanced through the provision of healthier animal models and collaboration in clinical protocol development.
-Dr. Wilk provides guidance for laboratory staff in regards to protocol development and project support.